XML stands for Extensible Markup Language. It is a text-based markup language derived from Standard Generalized Markup Language (SGML).

-Virtually, any type of data can be expressed as an XML document.
+6. Virtually, any data can be expressed as an XML document.

 Platform Independent and Language-Independent: The main benefit of XML is that you can use it to take data from a program like Microsoft SQL, convert it into XML then share that XML with other programs and platforms.
 You can communicate between two platforms which are generally very difficult.